DerRedGuardian/p2px-guardian/README.md

 Or download P2PxGuardian.html and open it directly in your browser; on cell phones, the link is better because of microphone usage, since local HTML files don't have access to the microphone.

+IMPORTANT: You have to exchange Keys very fast. <20s otherwise the conaction will fail.

 User Manual